stucchio/Homepage/content/sql_queries_are_data_science_models.rst

       WHERE (NOT malicious)
     GROUP BY endpoint_url

 (Those of you who know what I do know I'm actually not rate limiting an API, but instead allocating capital and choosing bet sizes for real money gambles.
-But those are trade secrets so I'll stick to this example.)
+But this example is safely removed from trade secrets so I'm sticking with it.)

 Me: "Is the rate limit model ready to go?"